 January 2014 - January 2017, my blog is now online for 3 years and counts 347 posts.
 Thanks to all of you my audience is gently growing on this blog, as well as on my Youtube channel and on tweeter.
 All organic!
 What is the most read here?
 According to the stats, Constraint vs. bottleneck … Continue reading My blog’s third birthday

 David Poveda is a Colombia-based consultant, Owner and Director of FLOWING Consultoria.
 David is well-known for his successful implementations of Theory of Constraints (ToC) and Lean-based solutions, and his expertise about Demand Driven MRP (DDMRP).
-Just before the Logical Thinking Process training in Paris, in June 2016, he paid a visit to Marris Consulting and met … Continue reading Bill Dettmer and David Poveda share views about planning
+Just before the Logical Thinking Process training in Paris, in June 2016, he paid a visit to our offices and met Bill … Continue reading Bill Dettmer and David Poveda share views about planning

 Every once in a while, for nearly 30 years, the question arises: “what’s the next big thing after Lean?”, suggesting that the askers are done with Lean.
 We write July of 2016 and it seems that everybody is Lean now.
 Many people have been repeatedly exposed to Lean methods and tools, have been involved in … Continue reading We are all Lean now.
 What’s next?

 I knew the author, Steven M. Bragg from his podcast series “Accounting Best Practices with Steven Bragg” before I came across his book “throughput accounting, a guide to constraint management” published by Wiley & sons, 2007.
 Book presentation The hard cover book has 178 pages, 10 chapters, easy to read in neat presentation and legible … Continue reading My takeaways from throughput accounting, the book